Fall 2020 Detachment Operation Hours and COVID Updates

 We’ve had many great officers earn their commissions from Det 505, including Lieutenant General Leo Marquez, Major General Tommy Crawford, Brigadier General William Hudson, and Colonel Larry Pickett, a founding father of the legendary Red River Valley Fighter Pilots Association – “The River Rats”.

 All students are welcome to try our program, no matter what bachelor’s degree they’re pursuing.
-Ultimately, AFROTC leads to you becoming an Air Force officer (2nd Lieutenant) the same day you graduate from college and a world of opportunities.
+Ultimately, AFROTC leads to you becoming an Air Force or Space Force officer (2nd Lieutenant) the same day you graduate from college and a world of opportunities.